ptdecker/cbasics/README.md

 * 4-13 - reverserecursive.c:   A recursive implementation of reverse()
 * 4-14 - swapmacro.c:          A version of reverse() that uses a macro for swaping two values

+### Chapter 5 - "Pointers and Arrays"

+* 5-01 - getint.c:             Implements getint() that returns an integer

 ##Extras

 * makebigline.c: Outputs a 3001 character text line